 Are you contributing enough?

-KiwiSaver is an essential part of retirement planning and for two out of five Kiwis it is the only savings that they currently have.
-70% of people with a KiwiSaver say they expect the scheme to play a very important part of their retirement — it’s fair to say the real number is going to be a lot higher than that.
+KiwiSaver savings are an essential part of retirement planning and for two out of five Kiwis it is the only savings that they currently have.
+70% of people with KiwiSaver accounts say they expect the scheme to play a very important part of their retirement — it’s fair to say the real number is going to be a lot higher than that.

 If you want to be comfortable in retirement, you need to aim for an income of 70-100% of your current income every week, a goal that a 3% contribution rate is extremely unlikely to get you too.
 We estimate, conservatively, that people should aim for at least 6% to achieve a desirable retirement.